sruffner/maestro5dev/README.md

 # Maestro

+<mark>I am currently porting Maestro to run under Windows 11 Professional (update 23H2) and RTX64 4.5.
+The new version
+will be released as Maestro 5.0.0.
+The source code for the last working release, Maestro 4.2.1, is available at `src/maestro4.2.1_codebase`.</mark>

-<mark>NOTE: As of Jan 2025, I am no longer actively developing **Maestro/RMVideo**.
+<mark>NOTE: As of Jan 2025, I will no longer be actively developing **Maestro/RMVideo**.
 I have made this repo available for
 anyone in the neuroscience community that continues to use the application and might wish to fork the repo to adapt or modify the program for their own purposes.</mark>